-If you are taking any 'blood thinning' medication eg warfarin, apixaban, dabigatran, edoxaban or rivaroxaban, this may need to be stopped.

-Please contact the Radiology Nurses for further advice.
+If you are taking any 'blood thinning' medication e.g. warfarin, please contact the Radiology Nurses on 01305 255276.

-Let your doctor know if you have any allergies.
-If you have previously reacted to intravenous contrast medium, the dye used for kidney x-rays and CT scanning, you must tell us.
+If you have any allergies specifically if you have previously reacted to intravenous contrast medium, the dye used for kidney x-rays and CT scanning, then you must tell the Radiology Nurses.